 We reported one deficiency involving internal control over financial reporting for the District's extracurricular student activities that we consider to be a material weakness.
 The District reports student activities on a cash basis, and has not established procedures to assure that all cash collections are recorded in the accounting records.

-We also issued a report on compliance with the Minnesota's Department of Education's (MDE) Manual for Activity Fund Accounting, in which we reported no findings.
+We also issued a report on compliance with the MDE's Manual for Activity Fund Accounting in which we reported no findings.